 Annual guest memberships can be given to former neighborhood residents at the discretion of the members.
 Guest members may not hold office or represent GENA to other entities.

-GENA has two co-chairs, a secretary/treasurer (or two individuals who each assume one of these duties), and a member-at-large.
-Each of these offices carries a two-year term.
+GENA has a chair and vice-chair, a secretary/treasurer (or two individuals who each assume one of these duties), and a member-at-large.
+Each of these officers carries a two-year term.

 Nomination of officers takes place at the meeting before each year’s October meeting.